 - 7-1 Cooperative programs allow teams or individuals an opportunity to compete in IHSAA sanctioned activities in which they would not otherwise be able to compete.
-All member schools of the IHSAA are eligible to participate in a cooperative program. - 7-2 Cooperative sponsorship of any activity by two or more member schools are permitted in one of the following categories:
+All member schools of the IHSAA are eligible to participate in a cooperative program. - 7-2 Cooperative sponsorship of any activity by two or more member schools are permitted in one of the following categories: - a.

-- a.
 Combined Cooperative Program: Students from more than one school combine to compete as one team.
 The combined teams' classification is determined by combined enrollments of the member schools involved.
+Combined enrollment supersedes all classification petitions.
 This program applies to football, volleyball, soccer, basketball, softball, baseball, competitive cheer, and dance.
 Note: Failure of a school district to provide a coach or facility will not justify approval of a combined cooperative.
-For 5A schools, combined enrollment cannot exceed 150% of host school's student enrollment. - b.
+For 6A schools, combined enrollment cannot exceed 150% of host school's student enrollment. - b.
 Collective Cooperative Program: Students from more than one school share resources, but must compete as representatives of their home school at district and state competition.
 School classification remains the same.
-This program applies to cross country, wrestling, swimming, golf, tennis, track, the individual track event of pole vault, drama, debate and speech. - 7-3 Cooperative programs will be in effect for a minimum of two years. - 7-4 If the combined enrollments of the schools involved in a combined cooperative program exceeds the minimum number of the next higher classification the combined cooperative team will compete at that higher classification in that activity. - 7-5 Application process for cooperative programs: - a.
-Requests for cooperative programs shall be submitted to the IHSAA Board of Directors for fall activities by August 1; for winter activities by October 15; and for spring activities by January 15.
+This program applies to cross country, wrestling, swimming, golf, tennis, track, the individual track event of pole vault, drama, debate and speech. - 7-3 Cooperative program applications are required at the beginning of each classification cycle and will be in effect for a minimum of two years.
+Mid-cycle applications will be accepted on a one-year basis. - 7-4 If the combined enrollments of the schools involved in a combined cooperative program exceeds the minimum number of the next higher classification the combined cooperative team will compete at that higher classification in that activity. - 7-5 Application process for cooperative programs: - a.
+The primary host school shall submit completed applications for each school involved, including signatures from all participating schools' administration to their District Board of Control for approval.
+If schools are from different districts, approval is needed from both Boards of Control.
+Deadline for fall activities is August 1; for winter activities is October 15; and for spring activities is January 15.
 The Board may, at its discretion, act on applications after these dates. - b.
-The local school boards of the participating member schools must submit an official application for the cooperative program to the IHSAA Board of Directors.
+After approval, the District Board of Control shall submit all completed applications for each school involved to the IHSAA for final approval. - c.
+IHSAA executive staff or Board of Directors may approve cooperative programs.